 - Gamification can be utilized as a pedagogical tool to enhance the learning experience and increase engagement by implementing elements of competition.
 This can be achieved by incorporating quizzes at the end of each course section, with the distribution of digital trophies to those who attain a certain level of proficiency.
 To further incentivize participation, tangible rewards can be offered to the highest-performing individuals, and their achievements can be publicly acknowledged by the company.

 Key Points About Training

 Money launderers always look for a more convenient way to launder their dirty money by continuously taking advantage of legal loopholes.
 We should know these loopholes very well through training.
 Also, our training program should include up-to-date and latest regulations to get ahead of money launderers following the latest changes and leave them in a difficult situation.

-This training should be mandatory for people who directly contact people in high-risk fields such as Banks' Compliance, Audit, Foreign Trade and Exchange Officers, Investment Banks Employees, Fund Managers, Precious Metals Exporters, International Transport Companies, and Foreign Exchange Traders.
+This training should be mandatory for people who directly contact people in high-risk sectors such as Banks' Compliance, Audit, Foreign Trade and Exchange Officers, Investment Banks Employees, Fund Managers, Precious Metals Exporters, International Transport Companies, and Foreign Exchange Traders.
 Although it is common to think that only compliance teams or officers should be trained on AML, it is necessary to improve related staff and senior management.

 AML training must be comprehensive and include a general theme about obligations under authorities like FATF and OFAC and give expertise on the followings: